Pioneers of Portable IORT

 Our flagship product—the Mobetron—is used by many of the leading cancer physicians in the best hospitals, clinics and academic centers in the world.

-The Mobetron is the first mobile, self-shielded electron linear accelerator designed to deliver Intraoperative Radiation Therapy (IORT) to cancer patients during surgery.
+The Mobetron is the first mobile, self-shielded—no additional OR or special shielding is required—electron linear accelerator designed to deliver Intraoperative Radiation Therapy (IORT) to cancer patients during surgery.
 Consider the scene before the Mobetron: A patient undergoing surgery is required transport to a shielded radiation bunker only to be returned after treatment for the remainder of the surgery.
 The method was inefficient for oncologists and added costs for the hospital.
 Worse, it introduced greater risk for the patient.

 Fast forward.
 By making electrons portable, the Mobetron leverages the advantages of IORT without sacrificing effectiveness.
 Radiation and surgical oncologists are now enabled to work together to pinpoint the exact area requiring radiation and immediately deliver high doses directly to the affected tissue during cancer surgery.
 Healthy tissue and surrounding organs remain unaffected.
 Portability means that the Mobetron can easily be moved between existing operating rooms without investing in costly renovations to accommodate traditional unshielded radiation therapy devices.